bigbear1655/rirolab_intern/README.md

 It retargets five fingertip coordinates to the joint positions in robot hand using FK neural network.

 #### Motion capture
-First, you need to record fingertip positions with Senseglove.
+You need to record fingertip positions with Senseglove.
+Be confirmed if senseglove publishes the topic '/senseglove/rh/fingertip_positions' and ros bridge is working.
 Open another terminal.

 ```bash